Prosecutor moves to dismiss charges in failed OHA takeover

 Native Hawaiian leaders complained last week about the relative leniency of the charges and asked law enforcement to hold the men responsible to a higher level of accountability.

+They are scheduled to appear in court to answer to the charges Feb.
+14.

-Conviction on the misdemeanor and petty misdemeanor crimes will prevent the state pursuing more serious charges.
+Conviction on the misdemeanor and petty misdemeanor crimes could prevent the state from pursuing more serious charges.